 Is this easy?
 Perhaps not.
 But as humans, we follow our impulses in our lives all day long.
 Yes it’s easy to lose sight of our natural abilities when we’re busy following the “map” of a song someone else has written.
 But we can navigate it with our full authenticity and presence.

 It’s time to help your students shift from over-doing mode into allowing their voice and presence to simply be more.
-So please join me – I can’t wait to dive in with you!
+You’ll find out how in my webinar video – I can’t wait to dive in with you!

 Elissa Weinzimmer is a vocal health educator and presence coach.
 Learn more about her work at www.voicebodyconnection.com